Transparency Preserved

 6

-As First Amendment Coalition executive director David Snyder noted: "These radio transmissions are an important window the public has into what police do."
-The ideal remains full public access, but media credentialing is a significant improvement over complete blackout.
+First Amendment Coalition executive director David Snyder put it directly: "These radio transmissions are an important window the public has into what police do."
+Media credentialing is better than nothing.
+Full public access is still the right standard.

 Research SFPD's Policy